 Aural hematoma is caused by trauma to the ear such as scratching or shaking too hard, or even a bite wound.
 If Fido is too aggressive in his efforts to dislodge a foreign body trapped in his ear, he could burst a blood vessel between the skin and ear cartilage.

-Ear mites, a parasitic infection, are common in puppies.
+Ear mites are common in puppies.
 They’re highly contagious, and can usually be identified by discharge that looks like coffee grounds in the ear.
 An ear mite outbreak should be treated as soon as possible.

-Some factors at play in these types of ear infections include:
+Some factors at play in these types of ear issues include:

 - An excess of moisture in the ear… also known as prime breeding grounds for bacteria and yeast.